ydprtm/pc_control_tutorials/boost_asio_timer_tutorial/README.md

 1. Click 'Project > Change CMake Settings for project'
 1. Select the build configuration

 To build a 64-bit, debug application, select 'x64-Debug'; to build a 64-bit, release application, select 'x64-Release'.
-CMake's default is a x64-bin, debug configuration.
+CMake's default is a 64-bit, debug configuration.

-## Sample 1: Transmitting and Receiving a String via a COM Port

-Browse to the 'sample_1' sub-directory and open each of the sample's files.

-Here, I will explain what each file is doing.

-## Activity 1: Controlling an Arduino via a Graphical User Interface
+## Section 4: Sample 1

+## Section 5: Activity 1

-## Conclusion
+## Section 10: Conclusion

+In this tutorial, I have shown you how to [...].

+You have used [...].

+I hope this tutorial has been useful.

 ## Credit